gianndev/ParvaOS/README.md

 # ParvaOS

-**ParvaOS** is an operating system written in Rust by Francesco Giannice.
+**ParvaOS** is an operating system written from scratch in Rust by Francesco Giannice.
+It is capable of running on all 64-bit x86 architecture computers with BIOS and has been found to run on QEMU as a virtual machine emulator.

 ## Features